Hyperaktiv-ai/hyperaktiv.github.io/pages/SDK.md

 }
 ```

-# Completion of the journey for an existing end user
+# Completion of the journey for an existing lead

 This service allows you to :
-- get the URL of a web page where an existing end user can complete their journey
+- get the url of the front-office where they can complete their journey (if you want them to)
-- redirect them to a specific URL once all available activities of the journey are completed
+- redirect them to a specific URL once they completed all available activities

-## Retrieve the id of the end user
+## Retrieve the id of the lead

-You will need the ``id`` of the end user you want to open a session for.
+You will need the ``id`` of the lead you want to open a session for.
 Two options :
-  * in the back-office, edit the end user ; the URL is ``https://app.kohomai.com/p/settings/users/xxx``, where "xxx" is the ``id`` of the new joiner.
+  * in the back-office, open the page showing the details of the lead : Menu "Leads" > click on one lead, then click on the "edit" button on the top right of the screen ; the URL is ``https://app.kohomai.com/p/settings/users/xxx``, where "xxx" is the ``id`` of the lead.
-  * with the API, find your end user using [``GET /users``](https://app.swaggerhub.com/apis-docs/Kohomai/api/1.0.0#/users/get_users) endpoint.
+  * with the API, find your lead using [``GET /users``](https://app.swaggerhub.com/apis-docs/Kohomai/api/1.0.0#/users/get_users) endpoint.

 ## Creation of a session